 6. Martin Luther King Jr. Park Splash Pad (San Antonio)

-From Converse, it runs about 14 min door-to-door — San Antonio's roads are straightforward from the highway.
+From Converse, it runs about 14 min door-to-door, and San Antonio's roads are simple to follow from the highway.

 Location: 3503 Martin Luther King Dr, San Antonio, TX 78220

-Good to know: splash pad, playground, picnic areas, grills, sports courts, sports fields, community center, paved walking trails, paved bike trails, restrooms.
+Good to know: splash pad, playground, picnic areas, grills, sports courts, sports fields.

 Parent tip: Pack lunch and fire up a grill — the picnic area with grills makes this an easy full morning outing without buying food.